• Right-Sized Standards

 • Quarterly Footwear Chemical Fail Rate Report

 Key insights, understanding and pathways forward on sustainability for Shoe Designers, Development, Materials, Sourcing, and Supply Chain Professionals.
-Our training provides a holistic look at critical issues to help you achieve real progress and success.
-With key leaders and experts sharing ideas and strategy, it is the most in-depth training you will find anywhere.
+Training from key leaders and experts provides a holistic look at critical issues to help you achieve real progress and success—the most in-depth training you will find anywhere.
+Course topics include:

 • Data